zinichakraborty/bootcampexercises-f23/proj2/README.md

 ### Create Operations
 - Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body
 - Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body
-- Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body (the date stored will be the date at the time of creation)
+- Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the user/animal/training log information for the user/animal/training log we want to create
     - Response: